ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 A general and rather simple approach and rule of thumb is to use an anonymising proxy which is placed between a sender and a receiver of traffic.
 This inevitably means that there is trust placed on this proxy to behave as desired.
 Decentralised approaches (that don't necessarily have to trust proxies or proxy operators) rely on layered encryption and multiple extra hops of routing so that any message cannot be linked to its originator/source.

-Research has generally fallen into one of two areas: i) those solutions that target non-delay-sensitive applications (e.g., email or FTP) and ii) those that do (e.g., VoIP, web).
+Research has generally fallen into one of two areas:

+- i) those solutions that target non-delay-sensitive applications (e.g., email or FTP)
+- ii) those that do (e.g., VoIP, web).
 Traditionally, those classes have different requirements and therefore, different tradeoffs in terms of performance-anonymity requirements.

 Solutions to the first category include mix-network techniques, where, for instance, there is extra (spurious) traffic inserted in the network to obfuscate the environment and make it difficult to correlate traffic with senders and receivers.
 Artificially adding extra delay on the path from source to destination has also been a popular technique in this area.